 In 2014, the Company entered into an agreement with Otis Gold Corp ("Otis") for the right to acquire a 70% interest in the Blue Hill Gold Property, subject to a 2.5% net smelter return royalty, which consists of 36 federal lode mining claims located on federal land comprising 295 hectares and one Idaho State lease comprising 33 hectares in the Cassia County, Idaho.
 The option could be exercised by making cash payments to Otis totaling US\$525,000 (US\$30,000 paid) and incurring exploration expenditures on the property totaling US\$5,000,000, over a period of four years.
-Subsequent to March 31, 2015, the Company decided to terminate the agreement and acquisition costs totaling \$32,022 were written off during the period ended March 31, 2015.
+During the period ended June 30, 2015, the Company decided to terminate the agreement and acquisition costs totaling \$32,022 were written off.